-- Be a capable and competent driver. - Hold a healthy attitude towards learner drivers. - Agrees with the program's objectives. - Keen to help people gain their licence. - Genuine empathy with your learner target group. - Express a commitment to the program and agree to comply with program ground rules.
+- Hold a current Full Car Licence without a period of suspension or disqualification during the past two years. - Gain 'Working with Children Registration'.
+Further information can be found on the Department of Justice website at justice.tas.gov.au/working with children - Be a capable and competent driver. - Hold a healthy attitude towards learner drivers. - Agrees with the program's objectives. - Keen to help people gain their licence. - Genuine empathy with your learner target group. - Express a commitment to the program and agree to comply with program ground rules.